Discover the fundamentals of high performance. Robert Louis Sims

 Of course not.
 That’s ridiculous.
 So why would you treat yourself any differently?

-4. Intentions.
-The first three fundamentals are taking care of your body.
-The last one is taking care of your thoughts.
 If you want to be more productive, then you must start getting clear on your intentions.
 What do you want?
 What is the main objective you are trying to accomplish?

 Way too often, we work super hard trying to finish a task, only to find out we were working on the wrong task.

-If you really want to be more productive with your day, begin it by deciding what your primary intention is for today.
+Intentional Habit Tip: If you really want to be more productive with your day, begin it by deciding what your primary intention is for today.
 Then create a plan of action that leads you toward its accomplishment.

 For example, this morning, I set my intention to grow my business.
 Next, I asked myself what the most effective thing I could do to grow my business was.
 I decided it would be to write a new blog that would help people increase their productivity.
 This simple act allowed me to block out everything else and just focus on what I wanted to share with my readers.